apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/030-lesson-1-learn-about-the-data-set.md

 perform SQL queries directly on file system.
 The file system could be a local file system, or a distributed file system such as MapR-FS, HDFS, or S3.

-In the context of Drill, a file or a directory is considered as synonymous to a relational database “table.”
+In the context of Drill, a file or a directory is synonymous with a relational database “table.”
 Therefore, you can perform SQL operations directly on files and directories without the need for up-front schema definitions or schema management for any model changes.
 The schema is